wombleton/gitlaw-nz/acts/M/Misuse of Drugs Act 1975.md

     Schedule 1 clause 1 **2-methoxy-4,5-methylenedioxyamphetamine**: inserted, on 2 September 1996, by section 6(3) of the Misuse of Drugs Amendment Act 1996 (1996 No 133).

-    Schedule 1 clause 1 **3-methoxy-4,5-methylenedioxyamphetamine**: substituted, on 2 September 1996, by section 6(2) of the Misuse of Drugs Amendment Act 1996 (1996 No 133).
+    Schedule 1 clause 1 **3-methoxy-4,5-methylenedioxyamphetamine**: replaced, on 2 September 1996, by section 6(2) of the Misuse of Drugs Amendment Act 1996 (1996 No 133).

     Schedule 1 clause 1 **MPTP**: inserted, on 13 January 1988, by section 8 of the Misuse of Drugs Amendment Act (No 2) 1987 (1987 No 193).